sroracle/apkfoundry/docs/configuration.rst

 The site bootstrap skeleton, located in ``/etc/apkfoundry/skel.boostrap``, contains files that are temporarily copied into the container when it is first being created.
-Once the container bootstrapping process is over, these files will be removed.
+Once the container bootstrapping process is over, these files will be removed if they are not claimed by any package.

 Required contents are: